-The Register stamp is put following the final survey and the acceptance of a casting by the Register representative.
+The Register stamp shall be put on following the final survey and the acceptance of a casting.
 3.12.10.3 Manufacturer's Certificate.

 The Manufacturer's Certificate for a casting shall be submitted to the Register representative simultaneously with the presentation of the casting in the finished condition or in good time.
 The Certificate shall be verified by the quality service of a works and witnessed by the person authorized for this by the works.
 The Certificate shall contain the following data: